Federal Judge Blocks Trump Policy Ordering Indefinite Detention For Asylum-Seekers

 Immigrant rights advocates, including the American Civil Liberties Union and the Northwest Immigrant Rights Project, sued to block the policy, which was set to take effect this month.

-In a statement Matt Adams, legal director of Northwest Immigrant Rights Project said, "The court reaffirmed what has been settled for decades: that asylum seekers who enter this country have a right to be free from arbitrary detention."
+In a statement, Matt Adams, legal director of Northwest Immigrant Rights Project, said: "The court reaffirmed what has been settled for decades: that asylum seekers who enter this country have a right to be free from arbitrary detention."

-Michael Tan, senior staff attorney for the ACLU's Immigrants' Rights Project added, "Try as it may, the administration cannot circumvent the Constitution in its effort to deter and punish asylum-seekers applying for protection."
+Michael Tan, senior staff attorney for the ACLU's Immigrants' Rights Project, added: "Try as it may, the administration cannot circumvent the Constitution in its effort to deter and punish asylum-seekers applying for protection."

 The Department of Justice is expected to appeal the ruling quickly.